Aid-in-dying advocates target next battleground states

 Massachusetts has been a fraught battleground for the right-to-die movement: In 2012, opponents narrowly defeated a referendum that would have legalized the practice.
 Home to a robust medical hub and Harvard Medical School, the state is a stronghold for academic medicine.

-Kligler, who's 66, has publicly described his intent to use lethal drugs to die on his own terms rather than endure what he expects to be several months of significant pain, fatigue and declining quality of life.
+Kligler, who's 66, has publicly described his interest in using lethal drugs to die on his own terms rather than endure what he expects to be several months of significant pain, fatigue and declining quality of life.

 Kligler said he wants other dying people to have the same option: When he used to serve as a hospice physician to cancer patients, he said, patients used to "ask me to help them to die," but he had no legal way to do so.
 Kligler is also suing Massachusetts, arguing that terminally ill patients have a constitutional right to medical aid in dying.